scotws/TaliForth2/README.md

 ## Seriously super lots more detail

-See `docs\manual.html` for the Tali Forth manual, which covers the installation, setup and internal structure.
-It also includes various tutorials.
+See `docs\manual.html` for the Tali Forth manual, which covers the installation, setup, tutorials, and internal structure.
 The central discussion forum is [http://forum.6502.org/viewtopic.php?f=9&t=2926](http://forum.6502.org/viewtopic.php?f=9&t=2926) at 6502.org.